 I’m very excited to share with you the new and improved Secure Communication offering from Appdome!
 Preventing MitM attacks has never been easier.

 Appdome’s Secure Communication was designed to make coding the logic and methods needed to create secure mobile app connections quick and easy.
-Now, with enhanced features and a new layout, it’s never been easier to ensure that all mobile app connections are safe and protected from Man-in-the-Middle (MitM) attacks, malicious proxies, certificate pinning bypass and more.
+Now, with enhanced features and a new layout, it’s never been easier to ensure that all mobile app connections are safe and protected from Man-in-the-Middle (MitM) attacks, malicious proxies, certificate pinning bypass attacks and more.

 Why Preventing MitM Attacks Is Important to Secure Mobile Apps and Connections